Cognigy/Extensions/docs/get-started.md

 		const { api } = cognigy;
 		const { text } = config;

+		// Reverse the input text
 		const reversedText = text.split("").reverse().join();

-		api.say(reversedText);
+		// Execute a SAY Node to output the reversed text to the user api.say(reversedText);
 	}
 });
 ```

+---

+### Additional Definitions

 Now comes the actual definition & implementation of your flow-node.
 You essentially pass in an object into `createNodeDescriptor` and it will create a full node-descriptor for you.
 The method will fill-up properties you don't set with safe default values.
 Let's discuss some of the properties you have to set:
 - **type**: This is the `type` of your node.
 It needs to a unique string in your extension.